EmmaKLofthouse/Goodreads_scraper/README.md

 python3 combine_json.py
 ```

-Alternatively, if <n_per_file> is not provided, the code will output a
+Alternatively, if &lt;n_per_file&gt; is not provided, the code will output a
 single file of the form extracted_data_{start}_{end}.json.

 ### Data Schema